 Question 74: This question is about the care of your teeth during your most recent pregnancy.
-For each item, circle 'yes' if it is true.
+For each item, circle YES if it is true or circle NO if it is not true.

 Percentage of Mothers Who Did Not Report Going to a Dentist or Dental Clinic During Pregnancy